WWBN/AVideo/README.md

 If you are not sure how to install one of these tools take a look on this http://tutorials.youphptube.com/video/how-to-install-youphptube-in-a-fresh-ubuntu-server

 **What about if we host YouPHPTube for you?**
-We have a free plan that you will have your YouPHPTube on the World Wide Web with out spending any money https://easytube.club/
+We have a free plan that you will have your YouPHPTube on the World Wide Web with out spending any money go to https://easytube.club/ and be a part of this club

 Take a look at our video tutorials site (http://tutorials.youphptube.com), you will find several useful information like:
 - How to Install YouPHPTube in a fresh Ubuntu Server